remolacho/connections/README.md

     yarn install

-Finally run Foreman to start project
+Finally run Foreman to start project (front - back at the same time)

     foreman start -f Procfile.dev -p 3000

-Or run this in one terminal to start backend
+Or run this in a terminal to start just the backend

     rails s

-And run this in another terminal to start frontend
+And run this in another terminal to start just the frontend

     bin/webpack-dev-server